A Caveat and Affiliates

 We recommend that you don’t waste your stem cuttings.
 Propagating the Wandering Jew makes an enjoyable hobby and allows you to share your plant with friends.
 To do this, remove all but a few leaves off of the stem cuttings.
 Place them in a smaller pot with moist potting soil.
 Keep it in a warm, bright area.
 You’ll start seeing new shoots growing within 1 to 2 months.
 The Wandering Jew plants propagate quite easily, giving you new additions or gifts to share.

 Also, consider rooting your cuttings in water.
-Many gardeners find this works as well or better than rooting in the soil.
-Again, use a clean container of freshwater.
-And change the water frequently, perhaps several times a week, to keep it fresh and free of any harmful pathogens.
-When the roots show strong growth, plant into a potting mix.
+Many gardeners find this works or is better than rooting in the soil.
+Again, use a clean container of fresh water.
+And change the water frequently, perhaps several times a week, to keep it fresh and free of harmful pathogens.
+When the roots show strong growth, plant them into a potting mix.
 For more information on propagating houseplants, see our techniques article.

 Problems Incurred in Wandering Jew Houseplant Care

 In some people and animals, skin irritation can occur when coming in contact with the sap from the plant.
-You should keep it in an area that is hard for children and pets to reach.
-Consider growing it in hanging baskets that are too high up for your pets to nibble on.
-In fact, the Wandering Jew houseplant displays beautifully in a handling basket.
+You should keep it in an area hard for children and pets to reach.
+Consider growing it in hanging baskets too high for your pets to nibble on.
+The Wandering Jew houseplant displays beautifully in a handling basket.

 Over-watering causes most diseases with Wandering Jew Houseplant Care.
 Root rot is a big problem with most houseplants.
-The cause usually comes from either over-watering or a soil that does not drain properly.
+The cause usually comes from over-watering or soil that does not drain properly.

 Thus, you avoid the problem easily.
 For over-watering, just water less often.
 The soil should dry very slightly on the top before adding more water.

-If the problem is the soil mix, itself, you may repot using a well-drained mix.
+If the problem is the soil mix, you may repot using a well-drained mix.
 Alternatively, add perlite or coarse sand to the existing mix.
-Also, adding rocks in the bottom of the pot under the soil improves drainage.
+Also, adding rocks to the bottom of the pot under the soil improves drainage.